 Police checks carried out in each state and territory provide a nationwide screening of criminal history information.
 Throughout this resource, the terminology reflects the language used in each jurisdiction.

 Police check and child safety screening programs

-The second and most common type of screening program in operation is individual based.
-It offers certification to engage in child-related work to individuals (Qld, NSW, Vic., WA and the NT).
-These certifications are valid for a period of time (e.g., 3 years in WA) and provide for ongoing monitoring of an individual's suitability for child-related work.
-This means that if a relevant criminal offence is committed during the validity of the check, or if the individual is subject to relevant work-related disciplinary procedures, the administering authority may inform employers of the offence, and alter or withdraw an individual's entitlement to work with children.
-Individuals can also carry their certification between positions and do not have to undergo repeated screening while their Working With Children Check is valid.
+The first and most common type of screening program in operation is individual-based.
+It offers certification to engage in child-related work to individuals (NSW, NT, Qld, Tas., Vic. and WA).
+These certifications are valid for a period of time (e.g. three years in WA) and provide for ongoing monitoring of an individual's suitability for child-related work.
+This means that if a relevant criminal offence is committed during the validity of the check, or if the individual is subject to relevant work-related disciplinary procedures, the administering authority may inform employers of the offence and alter or withdraw an individual's entitlement to work with children.
+Individuals can carry their certification between positions (but not between jurisdictions – for more detail on this see Is my pre-employment screening transferable between states?) and do not have to undergo repeated screening while their WWCC is valid.

 Table 1 outlines the relevant legislation in each state and territory and explains the type of system in place in each.

 For a more detailed description of the state/territory requirements for obtaining a Working with Children Check, see Part B: State and Territory Requirements.

 Professional registration and child safety policy development